yuanchenyang/python-parser/README.md

 ### Normal Variables

 A normal variable starts with a `$`, followed by its name, which must be all letters.
-All normal variables are referentially transparent, but they are mutable by executing line parsers.
+All normal variables are mutable by executing line parsers.

 ### Iterable Variables

 An iterable variable starts with a `%` followed by its name, which must be all letters.
-Iterable variables are not referentially transparent, and they should only be used only once in a return statement.
 During execution, a iterable variable is replaced with an iterator generated from executing its block.